-It was observed that operational noise was not audible at the Chelmsford Avenue monitoring location and was just audible at the Botany Road and Dent Street monitoring locations when ambient levels were low.
-However, the direct source was indeterminable.
-Based on this observation, SICTL operational noise complies with the EPL day, evening and night-time noise limits.
+It was observed that operational noise was not audible at the Chelmsford Avenue monitoring location and was moderately audible at the Botany Road and Dent Street monitoring locations when ambient levels were low.
+However, the direct source was intermittent and indeterminable.
+Based on this observation, SICTL operational noise comply with EPL day, evening, and night-time noise limits.